Fuglede-Kadison Determinants and Sofic Entropy: Applications of the Results

 \subsection{Random Sofic Entropy and $f$-Invariant Entropy of Algebraic Actions}

 In this section, we extend our results on sofic entropy of algebraic actions to Lewis Bowen's $f$-invariant entropy.
 We use $\FF_{r}$ for the free group on $r$ generators.
 Typically the following notions are defined in terms of countable partitions, we will prefer to use measurable maps $\alpha\colon X\to A,$ where $A$ is a countable set.
-Such a map induces a partition with elements

-for $a\in A.$ We leave it as an exercise to the informed reader to check that all our definitions agree with the usual definitions for partitions.
+Such a map induces a partition with elements $\alpha^{-1}(\{a\})$ for $a\in A.$ We leave it as an exercise to the informed reader to check that all our definitions agree with the usual definitions for partitions.